-James Hardy is a retired executive from Revera Inc, a leading owner, manager and developer of seniors residences in Canada, the United States and the U.K., where from 2013 to 2021 he held the positions of Chief Investment Officer, Chief Corporate Development Officer and Chief Financial Officer.
+James Hardy is a retired executive from Revera Inc., a leading owner, manager and developer of seniors residences in Canada, the United States and the U.K., where from 2013 to 2021 he held the positions of Chief Investment Officer, Chief Corporate Development Officer and Chief Financial Officer.
 During his time with Revera, Mr. Hardy oversaw the expansion of Revera into the US and U.K. via the acquisitions of Sunrise Senior Living and Signature Senior Lifestyles as well as numerous developments of new properties under leading senior living brands.
-From 2014 to 2021 Mr. Hardy was a Board Member and Audit Committee Chair for Sunrise Senior Living.
+From 2014 to 2021 Mr. Hardy was a Board Member and Audit Committee Chair for Sunrise Senior Living and from 2019 to 2023 a Board Member of Signature Senior Lifestyles.
 Prior to joining Revera, Mr. Hardy was Chief Financial Officer of Public Mobile Inc from 2009 to 2012 and from 2001 to 2008, Mr. Hardy was Managing Director of Telecom, Media and Technology Investment Banking at National Bank Financial.
-Mr. Hardy has more than 35 years' experience as a corporate executive, investment banker and entrepreneur.
+Mr. Hardy has more than 40 years' experience as a corporate executive, investment banker and entrepreneur.